jennapederson/automating-cicd-on-aws-with-github-actions/content/01_prerequisites/03_github_account.md

 {{% /notice %}}

 {{% notice note %}}
-Save the personal access token like you would a password.
+Create your personal access token with "repo" and "workflow" scopes.
+Then save the personal access token like you would a password.
 You'll need it later.
 {{% /notice %}}

 Now that you have a GitHub account to use, you're ready for the workshop!